Elle Fredine (RedElf) is a photographer and published author who loves to share her family's favorite recipes.

 My granny made absolutely killer shepherd’s pie.
 She would grind up the remains of the Sunday roast lamb or pork shoulder, add whatever ground meat she had on hand (usually veal but sometimes beef), and throw in anything else that took her fancy and seemed likely to fit in.
 Granny was very French in her cooking, so you knew there would always be onions, garlic, and usually mushrooms.
-Then, she smothered it all in a creamy, mashed potato crust, baked to a delicious golden brown, and voila!
+Then she smothered it all in a creamy, mashed potato crust, baked it to a delicious golden brown, and voila!

-I have included her original shepherd's pie recipe here along with a tourtière variation that she traditionally served on Christmas Eve, usually after the midnight carol service.
-I have many warm, childhood memories of frosty windows, steaming with the heat from the busy kitchen, and savory smells making young tummies growl in anticipation of treats just waiting to be devoured.
+I have included her original shepherd's pie recipe here, along with a tourtière variation that she traditionally served on Christmas Eve, usually after the midnight carol service.
+I have many warm childhood memories of frosty windows, steaming with the heat from the busy kitchen, and savory smells making young tummies growl in anticipation of treats just waiting to be devoured.

 Low-Carb and Dairy-Free Option

 With a few easy changes, you can easily transform this traditional meal into an equally tasty but low-carb and dairy-free, family-friendly meal.
 It's definitely kid-approved—my son didn't even notice the substitutions.

 This pie has a fairly extensive ingredient list, but don't be put off.
 For simplicity, I've divided the list by layer: meat layer, vegetable layer, and topping.
 For the topping, there are two options: traditional or low-carb/non-dairy.

 - 1 lb lean ground beef (or 1/2 lb leftover roast, ground fine, and 1/2 lb fresh ground meat; lamb and veal, pork and lamb, or pork and beef are very nice combinations)

 - 1/2 lb fresh mushrooms, washed and sliced (I like to use portobello mushrooms)